b. 1952, Lady Grey

 Lives and works in Cape Town

 Having graduated from Michaelis School of Fine Art in 1976, Stone later continued his education in Italy.
 Since 1978, he has exhibited widely, both locally and abroad.
-Considered the “poet” of inner city Johannesburg, Stone was an important influence on, and part of a generation of, painters during the halcyon era of South African art during the eighties and nineties.
+Considered the “poet” of inner-city Johannesburg, Stone was an important influence on, and part of a generation of, painters during the halcyon era of South African art during the eighties and nineties.
+Stone was the recipient of the New York City Award at the Ampersand Foundation in New York, USA in 1997.
+Prior to this, Stone was awarded a Lifetime Merit Award from the Johannesburg Art Gallery (JAG) in Johannesburg, South Africa in 1993.

 Previous group exhibitions with SMAC Gallery include: the FNB Joburg Art Fair in 2012, 2013, 2014 and 2015; the Investec Cape Town Art Fair in 2014 and 2015; Upstart/Startup in 2016; Back to the Future II in 2015; Viewing Room #01 Typography in 2014; Paperwork: an xxhibition of Contemporary South African works on paper in 2014; miart in 2014; The Xmas Show in 2014; Back to the Future: Abstract Work in South Africa Past and Present in 2013; PAINT I: Contemporary South African painting 2002 – 2012 in 2013; COLLECTION 17: Modern and Contemporary South African Art 1952 – 2012 in 2012; and Divisions: Aspects of South African Art 1948 – 2010 in 2010.